kitttn/temptest/Flashing-images.md

 2. Connect JTAG interface to debug board CON3 and host USB
 3. Connect FPC from debug board CON9 to BDB CON18.
 Observe FPC labeling 'side Debug Board' and 'BDB'.
-4. Verify debug board SW5 is positioned *away* from the SW5 label
+4. Verify debug board SW5 is positioned *away* from the SW5 label, to hold the bridge ARM processor in reset while programming.
 5. Verify jumper is installed at debug board JP15 pins 1-2
-6. Optional: USB cable connected to BDB CON12 for SVC serial console.
+6. Optional: USB cable connected to BDB CON12 for debug serial output.
 7. Apply power to BDB

 #####Software Steps